 On the way home, I took St. Thomas’s Road south from Finsbury park, and then turned right onto Gillespie Road.
 If you know your Underground history, you have likely guessed what I’m going to talk about.
 This is the home of Gillespie Road Station, now more commonly known as Arsenal Station.

-The history of the name change is nothing too fancy.
+The history of the name change is pretty straight-forward.
 Originally named Gillespie Road, after the relatively staid and residential street that opens on to, the station was renamed in the early 1930s.
 Arsenal F.C. had moved to the area in 1913, and the club was instrumental in getting it renamed.
 The platform tilework still has the original name.